mms112/ExpandWorldPrefabs/README.md

   - Value groups can be used ([data system](https://github.com/JereKuusela/valheim-world_edit_commands/blob/main/README_data.md#multiple-parameter-values)).
     - By default, each object component has its own value group.
 For example `Tameable` or `Piece`.
     - By default, keywords `creature` (Humanoid) and `structure` (WearNTear) have their own value group.
-    - Note: Values from groups are cached, so the prefab yaml must be manually saved when changing an already used value group.
+    - Values from groups are cached, so the prefab yaml must be manually saved when changing an already used value group.
 - type: Type of the trigger and parameter (`type, parameter`).
   - Parameter is optional and can be used to specify the trigger.
   - Supported types are: